BetikuOluwatobi/tweets_sentiment-analysis/README.md

 # twitter-sentiment-analysis
-An example of sentiment analysis on Twitter using the labels "postive" and "negative".
+An example of sentiment analysis on Twitter's tweets using the labels "postive" and "negative".

 To complete the analysis exploits two python libraries: